 1 February 2013-1 August 2013

 Teaching Fellow in Medieval History, Teaching Fellow in French, University of Groningen (1.0fte fixed-term)

 Research project: ‘Holy Writ and Lay Readers: A Social History of Vernacular Bible Translations in the Late Middle Ages - France’ (0.8 fte, fixed-term).

 Including Chair of the Advisory Board of the Groningen Institute for Cultural Studies (ICOG).

 Teaching Fellow in French, Language, Literature and Culture, University of Amsterdam (0.2-0.6 fte).
 Including replacement of Dr Jelle Koopmans.

 Research Policy Advisor, Faculty of Humanities, Utrecht University (0.7 fte).

 International Policy Advisor, University Board, Utrecht University (0.3 fte).

-Lecturer in French, Literature and Culture, University of Utrecht (0.3 fte).
-Replacement of Prof. Maarten van Buuren.
+Teaching Fellow in French, Literature and Culture, University of Utrecht (0.3 fte).
+Replacement of Professor Maarten van Buuren.

-Postdoctoral Researcher and Lecturer in French, University of Groningen
+Postdoctoral Researcher and Teaching Fellow in French, University of Groningen

 PhD Project, ‘Text and Image in Medieval and Early Modern Cartography’, awarded by the Netherlands Organisation for Scientific Research (NWO) (1.0 fte)